kuzzleio/kuzzle/src/lib/hooks/README.md

 # What is a hook ?

 Hooks are listen on a special event on object kuzzle and perform action when he event is triggered according to a configuration in /config/hooks.js

 Example:

-* when the event "data:create" is emit by kuzzle, the function add in hook write will be executed (for write a message in broker).
+* When the event "data:create" is emitted by kuzzle, the function add in hook write will be executed (for write a message in broker).

 # Contributing